olepoeschl/Upme/README.md

 ![Components and flow diagram](docs/target/flow.png)

-__Upme__ is a simple library to add self-update capabilities to Java desktop applications.
+__Upme__ is a straight-forward library to add self-update capabilities to Java desktop applications.
 Its main goals are ease of use, extensibility and robustness.
 While the diagram above shows a simplified use-case, the library also provides more low-level control.

 ## Features